Facilities and Equipment Handbook (PDF)

 Admission ContactKevin Smith55 West 13th Street, 6th floorNew York, NY 10011212.229.5150 or email@example.com

 The School of Jazz at The New School is located on the fifth and sixth floors of 55 West 13th Street.
 The school's 20,000-square-foot state-of-the-art facility was designed to help young artists realize their goal of becoming successful music professionals.
 The facility houses the Performance Space (seating 120), classrooms, offices, university computer labs, and the Student Activities Center.
 A recording studio is available for recording and engineering.
 Both studios are connected to the university's server and Internet sites, allowing for posted archival recordings and live streaming performance.
 Additional university performance facilities within a two-block radius of the Greenwich Village campus include a 170-seat performance auditorium and an excellent acoustically balanced concert hall with an audience capacity of 500.

-There is some equipment and materials that are the student's responsibility to bring to their classes, rehearsals, and private practice time.
+Students are responsible for bringing some equipment and materials to their classes, rehearsals, and private practice time.
 The FEO does not supply

 Monday through Thursday: 7:30 a.m.-12:00 midnight

 Friday: 7:30 a.m.-11:00 p.m.

 Monday through Thursday: 9:30 a.m.-11:30 a.m.